fudab/fudab.github.io/covid-19/china.md

     <th align="center" rowspan="3"><img width="500" src="./figures_china/China_conf.png" ></th>
   </tr>
   <tr>
-    <td class="tg-cly1">(a) The national level of reported cases since the ﬁrst 41 reported cases in Hubei Province on Jan 15, 2020.</td>
+    <td class="tg-cly1">(a) A national overview of the epidemic in China. </td>
   </tr>
   <tr>
     <td align="center"><img width="400" src="./figures_china/China_bar_confirmed_top.png" ></td>
   </tr>
   <tr>
     <td class="tg-cly1">(b) The provincial confirmed cases of COVID-19 by March 10, 2020.
 We only show the 10 provinces or municipalities most affected by the epidemic.</td>
-    <td class="tg-cly1">(c) The provincial level growth of confirmed cases.
-The curve in every panel represents the number of cumulative infected people and the histogram indicates the number of daily new infected people. </td>
+    <td class="tg-cly1">(c) Growth of the epidemic on the provincial level.
+The curve in every panel represents the number of cumulative conﬁrmed cases in the respective province and the histogram indicates the number of new conﬁrmed cases per day. </td>
   </tr>
   <tr>
     <td colspan="2" align = "center"><iframe src="https://fudab.github.io/covid-19/figures_china/China_heatmap.html" width="750px" height="500px" scrolling="no" frameBorder="0"></iframe></td>
   </tr>
   <tr>
-    <td colspan="2">(d) The spatial spread of COVID-19.
-The five provinces with the highest number of infections are marked on the map.</td>
+    <td colspan="2">(d) Spatial spread of the epidemic by March 10, 2020.
+The ﬁve most aﬀected provinces are highlighted in the map.</td>
   </tr>
   <tr>
     <td colspan="2">Figure 1: Summary of the COVID-19 information as of May 10, 2020.
 To reduce errors, we have removed all imported cases from other countries.
-The color code in (c) corresponds to the severity of the epidemic.</td>
+The color in (c) depends on the severity of the epidemic, Hubei being the darkest and Qinghai the lightest. </td>
   </tr>
  </table>
 </center>